Nursing, Trauma, and Reflective Writing

 - Jacobson, J. 2016.
 “Like a page waiting for music”: Nursing, poetry, and autonomy.
 In Keeping reflection fresh: A practical guide for clinical educators, edited by A. Peterkin and P. Brett-MacLean.
 Kent, OH: Kent State University Press.

 - Johnson Foundation Wingspread Center.
 2017.
-A gold bond to restore joy to nursing: A collaborative exchange of ideas to address burnout. https://ajnoffthecharts.com/wp-content/uploads/2017/04/NursesReport_Burnout_Final.pdf (accessed June 6, 2018).
+A gold bond to restore joy to nursing: A collaborative exchange of ideas to address burnout.
+Available at: https://ajnoffthecharts.com/wp-content/uploads/2017/04/NursesReport_Burnout_Final.pdf (accessed June 6, 2018).

 - Bean, J. C. 2011.
 Engaging ideas: The professor’s guide to integrating writing, critical thinking, and active learning in the classroom.
 San Francisco: Jossey-Bass.